polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

 ### Day 25 : 07/08/2020
 #### Polarbeargo

 * Watching record LIVE AMA with Microsoft Azure Experts Thank you Brenda.Udacity and Palak.Udacity.
 Your writings and posts are lovely and brightful :star:!
-Many gratitude with great memories with Sir Sebastian Thrun and Udacity.
+Many gratitude and great memories with Sir Sebastian Thrun and Udacity.
 * It's a half way of the Scholarship spending more time writing lesson 4 Supervised learning & Unsupervised learning Labs:
     * Regressors Performance
     ![][image39]